Website Summary

 Combe Martin Industrial History

-…attached to it, and it was founded in 1738 by landowning gent George Ley, who endowed it subject to 20s. a year for the poor parishioners.
-The school was rebuilt about 1820…
+, and it was founded in 1738 by landowning gent George Ley, who endowed it subject to 20s. a year for the poor parishioners.
+The school was rebuilt about 1820.
+It was free f…

 Introduction to Combe Martin

-…the National School - established in 1733 by George Ley - entrusted the master with forty silver sixpences to be allotted to the poor folk.
-Historian Fred J. Snell attribut…
+…- established in 1733 by George Ley - entrusted the master with forty silver sixpences to be allotted to the poor folk.
+Historian Fred J. Snell attributes this custom to th…